Wren-G/CS361-Encryption-Decryption/README.md

 # CS361-Encryption-Decryption
 A microservice using ZeroMQ to communicate with a main program and provide text encryption and decryption services.

-# TODO for team
--Add reading from output.txt

 # Instructions
 Before using this microservice, the user will want to remember the useages of the text files given to you.